 Each engineering discipline has defined a set of requirements for the MEng program designed to give you in-depth technical knowledge of a particular field.
 Our programs give you flexibility in course selection within your chosen discipline, and the departmental course requirements vary.
-To learn more, choose your field of interest from those listed in the menu to the right.
+To learn more, choose your field of interest from those listed in the Disciplines menu.

 Technical elective options give you more opportunity to specialize in your area of interest, and really take advantage of Duke’s leading status in several fields.
 Specializations like these will distinguish you with potential employers.
 You will work with a faculty advisor to customize a curriculum that suits you.
 In some cases, an independent study sponsored by a faculty member may satisfy an elective requirement.

 Technical Elective options vary.
-To learn more, choose your major of interest from those listed in the menu to the right.
+To learn more, choose your major of interest from those listed in the Disciplines menu.